bitmark-inc/bitmark-sdk-doc/source/includes/_store_seed.md

 ```

-Bitmark Android SDK supports storing key from Android **API 21(L)**.
-However, we recommend you for using store seed utility from Android **API 23(M) and above** because of the security level.
-Of course, you can use with prior M as well.
+Bitmark Android SDK supports storing key from Android **API 23(M)** and above because of the security level.

-Bitmark Android SDK always authenticate user **each time** they make a key using requesting, so protects user against attackers.
+Bitmark Android SDK will authenticate user **each time** they use the key (depend on your `KeyAuthenticationSpec`), so protects user against attackers.
 We use Android Key Store system with a lot of security algorithm for protecting user's key.

 **NOTE**: